-- is designed in accordance with IS-GPS-200. - is tracking the SPS SIS from all satellites in view above a 5° mask angle with respect to the local horizon (no local obscura are considered).
-It is assumed the receiver is operating in a nominal noise environment that does not interrupt receiver acquisition and tracking capabilities. - accomplishes satellite position and geometric range computations in the most current realization of the World Geodetic System 1984 (WGS 84) Earth-Centered, Earth-Fixed (ECEF) coordinate system. - generates a position and time solution from data broadcast by all satellites in view. - compensates for dynamic Doppler shift effects on nominal SPS ranging signal carrier phase and C/A-code measurements. - processes the health-related information in the SIS and excludes marginal and unhealthy SISs from the position solution. - ensures the use of up-to-date and internally consistent ephemeris and clock data for all satellites it is using in its position solution. - loses track in the event a GPS satellite stops transmitting a trackable SIS. - is operating at a surveyed location (for a time transfer receiver).
+- is designed in accordance with IS-GPS-200. - is tracking the SF C/A-code SPS SIS from all satellites in view above a 5° mask angle with respect to the local horizon (no local obscura are considered).
+It is assumed the receiver is operating in a nominal noise environment that does not interrupt receiver acquisition and tracking capabilities. - accomplishes satellite position and geometric range computations in the most current realization of the World Geodetic System 1984 (WGS 84) Earth-Centered, Earth-Fixed (ECEF) coordinate system. - generates a position/time domain solution from data broadcast by all satellites in view transmitting PRNs 1-32. - compensates for dynamic Doppler shift effects on nominal SPS ranging signal carrier phase and C/A-code measurements. - processes the health-related information in the SIS and excludes marginal and unhealthy SISs from the position solution. - ensures up-to-date and internally consistent CEI and UTC offset (UTCO) data within the respective curve fit intervals for all satellites used in the position solution. - generates range rate measurements using carrier phase tracking (for velocity solution). - loses track in the event a GPS satellite stops transmitting a trackable SIS. - is operating at a surveyed location (for a time transfer receiver).